 11 Westside

 Kennedy Town’s Mexican standout, 11 Westside, launched in Hong Kong in 2017, the brainchild of Netflix-famous chef Esdras Ochoa, who the Los Angeles Times has dubbed the “taco missionary” owing to his passion for spreading the love of Mexican food.
-Authentic tacos (from HKD50) and other street-food dishes like elote (HKD80) and chicali taquitos (HKD158/5pcs) with braised octopus are the focus at the industrial-chic eatery, with the flour tortillas and salsas made in-house using a mix of ingredients from both Hong Kong and LA.
+Authentic tacos (from HKD50) and other street-food dishes like elote (HKD80) and chicali taquitos (HKD158/5pcs) with braised octopus are the focus at the industrial-chic eatery, with the corn tortillas and salsas made in-house using a mix of ingredients from both Hong Kong and LA.

 11 Westside, 1/F, The Hudson, 11 Davis Street, Kennedy Town, WhatsApp 9300 8068, book here